Extremal subsets in geodesically complete spaces with curvature bounded above

-\begin{proof}[Proof of Theorem \ref{thm:mfd}] We first show the second statement.
+We show the second statement.
 Let $p\in E^k$.
-By Theorem \ref{thm:reg}, there exists a $k$-regular point $q\in E^k$ arbitrarily close to $p$.
-In particular, there exists an $(\varepsilon,\delta)$-noncritical map $f:U\to\mathbb R^k$, where $U$ is an open neighborhood of $q$ in $E$.
-Since $f$ is $c(\varepsilon)$-open by Proposition \ref{prop:open}, we may assume $U$ is contained in $E^k$.
-Then the theorem of Lytchak \cite[Theorem 1.1]{L}, together with Lemma \ref{lem:mfd} and Corollary \ref{cor:dim}, implies that $U$ contains an open dense subset on which $f$ is a locally bi-Lipschitz embedding.
+By Corollary \ref{cor:dim}, there exist $q\in E$ arbitrarily close to $p$ and an $(\varepsilon,\delta)$-noncritical map $f:U\to\mathbb R^k$, where $U$ is an open neighborhood of $q$ in $E$.
+We may assume $U$ is contained in $E^k$.
+Then a result of Lytchak \cite[Proposition 1.1]{L}, together with Lemma \ref{lem:mfd}, implies that $U$ contains an open dense subset on which $f$ is a locally bi-Lipschitz embedding.
 This completes the proof.
 For the convenience of the reader, we include Lytchak's argument below (from \cite[Lemma 3.1]{L}).